Använd istället knappen Skriv ut längst upp till höger på sidan.

 Common clinical signs

-- Hypertension and congenital heart aberrations are present in around 20 % of cases and consists mainly of coarctatio aortae and bicuspid aortic valve.
+- Hypertension and congenital heart aberrations are present in around 20 % of cases and consist mainly of coarctatio aortae and bicuspid aortic valve.

 - High risk for aortic dissection at young age, median age 32 years.
-Congenital heart disease, hypertension and 45,X are predisposing factors.
+Congenital heart disease, hypertension, aortic dilation and 45,X are predisposing factors.

 - Hypothyroidism, especially of autoimmune origin with elevated thyroid peroxidase antibodies (TPO), are present in 30-50 % independent of karyotype.